irisnet/irishub/docs/features/upgrade.md

 ### Submit an upgrade proposal

 The first step in the implementation of the software upgrade process is to initiate a software upgrade proposal by the governance module.
-The proposal details the upgrade time and upgrade content.
+The proposal details the upgrade height or time.
 For details, see the above [Concept](#Concepts).
-An example of a command line to initiate a proposal is as follows:
+An example of the command line to initiate a proposal is as follows:

 ```bash
 iris tx gov submit-proposal software-upgrade <plan-name> \